twoodhouse/coup-sim/README.md

 Make sure to run `go install` to compile your changes to the strategy code.
 Also consider writing some go tests if your strategy gets significantly complicated.

+** Players CANNOT have the same in-game name

 ## Strategy Rules
 - A strategy must be able to implement the Strategy interface.
 (Go will not compile if it does not)
 - A strategy may not import any twoodhouse packages aside from log and deck